 Related offenses include reckless driving or engaging in a speed contest while street racing and drag racing.
 Prosecutors aggressive fight these cases.
 You need a criminal defense attorney who is focused on fighting your charges aggressively.

-Attorneys for Exhibition of Speed in San Francisco, CA
+Attorneys for Exhibition of Speed in the Bay Area

 If you were arrested for Engaging in an Exhibition of Speed under Vehicle Code, § 23109(c) then contact an experienced criminal defense attorney at Ticket Crushers.
 Our attorneys represent clients on a variety of motor vehicle crimes prosecuted throughout the City and County of San Francisco and the surrounding area.